Hong Kong - Country Commercial Guide

 Hospital Authority tenders: Hong Kong’s public and private healthcare development projects represent outstanding business opportunities for U.S. suppliers of hospital systems, medical devices, laboratory equipment, instruments, and hospital supplies.
 The Hospital Authority procures through public tendering process.
 Check for Hospital Authority’s notices and invitations for expression of interest.

-Future hospital development: To ease constraints on the public healthcare system, the general public is encouraged to make use of private medical facilities when possible, and additional land will be allocated for private hospital development.
-Interested hospital developers, designers, and equipment suppliers may contact the U.S. Commercial Service in Hong Kong to remain apprised of development plans in this sector.
+Future Hospital Development: To ease constraints on the public healthcare system, the general public is encouraged to make use of private medical facilities when possible, and additional land will be allocated for private hospital development.
+Interested hospital developers, designers, and equipment suppliers may contact us to remain apprised of development plans in this sector.

-Preventative and elder care: The people of Hong Kong and Macau are becoming more health conscious and are focusing more on preventive care, which increasingly includes routine vaccinations and screening for various cancers, high cholesterol, high blood pressure and diabetes, prenatal care, and regular wellness visits.
+Preventative and Elder Care: The people of Hong Kong and Macau are becoming more health conscious and focusing more on preventive care, which increasingly includes routine vaccinations and screening for various cancers, high cholesterol, high blood pressure and diabetes, prenatal care, and regular wellness visits.
 The rapidly aging populations of both Hong Kong and Macau will require elder care facilities such as nursing homes and rehabilitation centers, as well as hospital and consumer healthcare products for the elderly.

-Digital healthcare solutions and ecommerce: With the outbreak of COVID-19 in Hong Kong in early 2020, demand for digital healthcare solutions and home health products has accelerated.
-E-commerce in non-pharmaceutical healthcare products such as dietary supplements has also increased as residents purchase more vitamins for boosting their immune system.
+Digital Healthcare Solutions and e-Commerce: Demand for digital healthcare solutions and home health products has accelerated in the market.
+E-commerce activity of non-pharmaceutical healthcare products such as dietary supplements has also increased as local consumers purchase more vitamins for boosting their immune system.

 Pearl River Delta region, also known as the Greater Bay Area: In November 2019, the Chinese Government announced a policy to allow certain drugs and medical devices approved in Hong Kong, but not yet approved by the China National Medical Product Administration, to be used within designated facilities (i.e., Hong Kong-owned healthcare institutions) in the Greater Bay Area.
-This initiative gives U.S. companies who have been selling their pharmaceutical products and medical devices in Hong Kong and Macau a stepping-stone into the larger Pearl River Delta market including of Guangzhou and Shenzhen (which collectively has a population of 70 million), without the need to go through a product registration processes in China.
-This a small but growing opportunity for U.S. pharmaceutical, biomedical, and health technology companies to register their products in Hong Kong with a view to expanding their business in the Pearl River Delta region.
-However, Covid-19 has dramatically slowed cross-border travel, which have hampered the development of this initiative.
+This initiative provides the U.S. companies who have been selling their pharmaceutical products and medical devices in Hong Kong and Macau a stepping-stone into the bigger market in the Pearl River Delta region of Guangzhou and Shenzhen (which has a population of 70 million), without the need to go through the product registration processes in China.
+The implementation of this pilot has so far seen one drug and one medical device approved for use at the Hong Kong University-Shenzhen hospital.
+This an opportunity for U.S. pharmaceutical, biomedical, and health technology companies to register their products in Hong Kong with a view to expanding their business in the Pearl River Delta region.

-Locally Responsible Person (LRP): U.S. companies may be required to appoint an LRP, which can be a Hong Kong distributor or an independent third party but must be based in Hong Kong.
-The LRPs serve as intermediaries and regularly communicate with end-users, importers, the Hong Kong government.
+U.S. companies that are required to appoint a Locally Responsible Person (LRP).
+This LRP can be the Hong Kong distributor or an independent third party but must be based in Hong Kong.
+The LRPs serve as intermediaries and regularly communicate with end-users, importers, the Hong Kong Government.
 These LRPs can help U.S. exporters to ensure safe and efficacious use of their products in Hong Kong and Macau.

 Resources